NLnetLabs/cascade/doc/manual/source/before-you-start.rst

 Cascade is *NOT* yet intended for operation as a clustered deployment.

-As a successor to OpenDNSSEC Cascade is clearly intended to offer continuity to current users of OpenDNSSEC, but should be usable by anyone.
-In particular while functionally Cascade offers most of the functionality of OpenDNSSEC, it uses different terminology and has a slightly different architecture than that of OpenDNSSEC, in order to offer a superior experience to that offered by OpenDNSSEC.
+As a successor to OpenDNSSEC Cascade is clearly intended to offer continuity to current users of OpenDNSSEC, but should also be usable by anyone.
+In particular while Cascade offers most of the functionality of OpenDNSSEC, it uses different terminology and has a slightly different architecture in order to offer a superior experience.

 Like OpenDNSSEC one can use Cascade with a PKCS#11 compatible HSM, but unlike OpenDNSSEC using a HSM is not required, on-disk key files may be used instead,